2026-05-15

 Baby Steps

-In this prototype I wanted to play more with physics.
-I wanted the agent to physically interact with the world by learning how to use its weight, its limbs, friction etc. I think this is where reinforcement learning really shines.
+In this prototype I wanted to play more with physics, letting the agent physically interact with the world by learning how to use its weight, its limbs, and friction.
+I think this is where reinforcement learning really shines.
 In the previous prototypes one can argue that the problems would be solved by rule-based AI in a much more efficient way and I agree.
 Reinforcement learning is not a silver bullet.
-After working almost 2 decades in the games industry, I know that there is silver bullet.
+After working almost 2 decades in the games industry, I know that there is no silver bullet.

 I started by designing a simple agent.
 1 big body, 4 legs and 4 joints.
 I tried to give the agent a headstart by making the legs long and connecting them on the top corners so the center of mass is lower.